DeepGenX/CodeGenX/README.md

 ## We need your help!
 In order to make CodeGenX a real thing in the near future, we happily welcome any help offered.
 Join our Discord: https://discord.gg/4NccXcKGZQ

+## Acknowledgements ✨
+Many thanks to the support of the [Google TPU Research Cloud](https://sites.research.google/trc/) for providing the precious compute resources!